tamagusko/workshop-intro-ml/README.md

 ## Requirements

 - Have a Google account.

 ## Installation

 Go to the [link](https://colab.research.google.com/github/tamagusko/workshop-intro-ml/blob/main/introML.ipynb) and make a copy.
+(Figures don't work)

 ## Topics